 “What’s past is prologue,” said William Shakespeare.

 “It’s happening,” says Shanna Kunz, co-owner of Bella Muse, one the town’s best-known art galleries.
 Like many who visit the Wasatch Front, or the increasing number who never leave, most are attracted to Ogden’s accessible and affordable urban-to-adventure lifestyle.
-Along with the abundant things to do in Ogden, the snow-capped mountains link the bucolic Ogden Valley to the city center creating a hub for world-class skiing, hiking, biking, camping and fun water sports that, in turn, has brought chefs, artists, craftsmen and entrepreneurs to feed the body as well as spirit.
+Along with the abundant things to do in Ogden, the snow-capped mountains link the bucolic Ogden Valley to the city center creating a hub for world-class outdoor activities like skiing, hiking, biking, camping and fun water sports that, in turn, have brought chefs, artists, craftsmen and entrepreneurs to feed the body as well as spirit.
 The resultant adrenaline or sheer awe may be the catalyst for Ogden’s cultural and economic reawakening but, whatever the cause, it’s taking hold and reshaping views of this spirited town that its saintly sister down the road has long sought to eclipse.

-Parking along historic 25th Street between Grant Avenue and Washington Boulevard, I notice something right away (other than all parking in this town is free): The place is hopping.
+Parking along Historic 25th Street between Grant Avenue and Washington Boulevard, I notice something right away (other than all parking in this town is free): The place is hopping.
 Professionals with expensive backpacks slung over their shoulders are biking to work.
 Pairs of moms clad in black leggings are briskly pushing strollers.
-A tall man in a contrasting sport coat and trousers is ambling across the intersection smiling like someone content with the how the day is going.
+A tall man in a contrasting sport coat and trousers is ambling across the intersection smiling like someone content with how the day is going.
 I was amused and actually pleased to learn he’s the mayor.
 There are not only people, but there is an energy here, as well.

 Gentrified, it is not.
 This is not Oglandia.
-It is O-Town, according to the t-shirts.
+It is O-Town, according to the T-shirts.
 People are Ogdenites — like rocks, an aggregate of unique minerals bound together … and a little “gritty,” Shanna says proudly.
 To me, the place is a gem.

 “Chaos is a friend of mine,” said Nobel Laureate Bob Dylan.

 After renting a bike at the coffee shop (that still amuses me), I was encouraged repeatedly to get a taco.
 “Not the first, not the second but the thirrrd taco truck,” several people said.
 Rico’s El Paradiso is an unpretentious trailer with a line of patrons spilling down Washington waiting patiently for fresh, chipotle-infused chicken tacos, carne asada and, as owner Rico Efraim, sings aloud, “Tamales!”
 This is no trendy food truck.
 For one, they’re only about a buck each.
 For 14 years, Rico has greeted everyone like a second cousin and, man, he makes one great taco.

 While there are numerous bike paths around the city, few better represent its urban-to-adventure character than the Ogden River Parkway.
 This nine-mile east-west route stretches from downtown through neighborhoods and parks gently climbing toward the mouth of Ogden Canyon.
 If I’d planned ahead, I would have hauled my own mountain bike and ditched the parkway for the singletrack leading out of the city carving up the mountainside.
 It’s an easy trail made even more enjoyable by fueling up first at Farr’s Famous Ice Cream at nearby 21st and Grant, where you can choose from dozens of flavors, including a creamy, rich Butter Pecan or one called Play Dough, a sure hit on Instagram.
 After a respectable distance, the Ogden Botanical Gardens is a perfect place for a water break or a nap.
 The trail runs through the garden, where on this day, budding trees gently blow scented white flowers along the path like stardust.
 During summer, you can watch polychromatic kayakers portaging back to the drop-in beneath a stately waterfall across from Rainbow Gardens at the parkway’s Bonneville Shoreline terminus.
 Don’t forget to add these great ideas to your travel itinerary.